lady-h-world/My_Garden/reading_pages/Garden_Market/customized_pipeline4.md

 <p>
 <img align="right" src="https://github.com/lady-h-world/My_Garden/blob/main/images/lady_heart_manga/work_late.png" width="243" height="246" /></p>

-Lady H.'s first full time data scientist job was in a financial fraud detection company.
-One of her clients was a giant bank.
-Every 2 months, that client would send her new data for fraud analysis.
-It was a December afternoon when the office was almost empty at 5 pm, most of her colleagues were on vacation or left earlier.
-Lady H. was planning to quickly finish the client's fraud report using her trained model, then go home.
+Lady H.'s first full-time job as a data scientist was with a financial fraud detection company where one of her major clients was a giant bank.
+Every two months, this client would provide her with new data for fraud analysis.
+One December afternoon, the office was nearly empty by 5 pm as most of her colleagues were either on vacation or had left earlier.
+Lady H. intended to swiftly complete the client's fraud report using her trained model and then head home.

-But the new data gave her a very different fraud detection rate, a rate much lower than usual.
-"Why this happened?
-It looks so strange and the client will definitely ask why.
-I have to investigate", Lady H. thought.
-Later, she figured it out, the client sent her the wrong data and caused the problem.
+However, the new data presented a significantly different fraud detection rate, much lower than usual.
+"Why did this happen?
+It looks unusual, and the client will certainly inquire about it.
+I need to investigate," Lady H. thought.
+Eventually, she discovered that the client had sent her the wrong data, leading to the issue.

-This is a typical story of data drifting.
+This is just one of data drifting stories.

 ##### About Data Drifting